Free Employment Offer Letter Template

 Once you sign an employment agreement, you will have signed a valid contract, and officially be considered an employee of the company that sent you the Offer Letter.

-Yes, an Employment Offer Letter includes the employee’s salary as well as the rate they are paid, whether it is weekly, monthly, or otherwise.
+Yes, an Employment Offer Letter includes the employee’s salary as well as the rate they are paid, e.g., weekly, biweekly, monthly.

-However, before signing a contract, your employee may want to negotiate the salary, and if you are open to it, you can hold talks with them.
+However, before signing a contract, your employee may want to negotiate the salary If you are open to it, you can hold talks with them.

 Download our Offer of Employment Letter template to draft your document without hassle.